 Every year each Member of the Maryland General Assembly is permitted to establish a scholarship program within their legislative district for students who will be attending a Maryland college or university.

-Over the past five years I have been honored to assist many students in Harford County, and I have distributed nearly $250,000.00 to help these students achieve their educational goals.
-This year, I have set an application due date of April 10, 2020.
+Over the past six years I have been honored to assist many students in Harford County, and I have distributed nearly $250,000.00 to help these students achieve their educational goals.
+This year, I have set an application due date of April 23, 2021.
 Please see the eligibility requirements before submitting, and note that this is an annual award and must be submitted each year for consideration.

 Below are the application forms, which may be directly submitted or mailed to me at 6 Bladen Street, Room 415, Annapolis, Maryland 21401.